yashasvigirdhar/WebCrawler/README.md

 - **Correctness**

     - For small websites, we could ensure correctness by unit and manual tests.
 But for large websites which have thousands of links, it'd be good to verify with an external scrapper that our program is scraping correctly.
+We could also setup an alert monitoring for the % of pages for which our system is reporting errors.

 - **Extensibility**